 “Learning to understand your own needs, and to act to ensure they are met, gives you more of a sense of control over your circumstances,” Duffy adds.

-Confidence.
 Speaking up builds self-confidence.
-Many teens lack the confidence and trust in their own voice to speak up, which can lead to social anxiety and a tendency to just go along with what others do.
+Many teens lack the confidence and trust in their own voice to speak up.
+This can lead to social anxiety and a tendency to just go along with what others do.
 “When you speak up for yourself, you are less likely to go along with the pack for fear of social impact or people judging you negatively,” says Duffy.
 Self-advocacy can help teens recognize that they have the ability to impact their own circumstances.

-Decision-Making.
-Many parents have a tendency to over-parent, which is not only a disempowering technique, but also one that suggests “little confidence in our children’s decision-making ability,” says Duffy.
+Many parents have a tendency to over-parent.
+This is not only a disempowering technique, but also one that suggests “little confidence in our children’s decision-making ability,” says Duffy.
 Parents should encourage teens to make some decisions themselves, so they can learn how to make good choices, set goals, and self-advocate.
 Be available for help in decision-making, “but show that you trust in their ability to do so themselves.”